stevealbanese/BragBook/README.md

 ### Enterprise Architecture Mapping (09.2024 - 12.2024)
-- Application mapping using Microsoft Visio
+- Application mapping using Microsoft Visio and/or Lucid Chart
 - Technical architecture mapping using Microsoft Visio